CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Communication/BB_KUKSA.md

 ## Description
 <!-- General Description of the BB -->
-Abstracting vehicle data and interfaces to a common format based
+The open Eclipse KUKSA™ project aims to provide shared building blocks for the Software Defined Vehicles that can be shared across the industry.
+One of the main features of KUKSA is abstracting vehicle data and interfaces to a common format based for example on the Vehicle Signal Specification.
+That way, all functions sitting on top of KUKSA can run on all enabled cars.
+KUKSA itself focusses on the adaptation of various Vehicle Interfaces into a basic basic interfaces using simple APIs.
+This enables you to add your preferred onboard or offboard techstack to new vehicle architectures more easily.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->